Regional Community Engagement Assistance

-- The abatement funds received and expended in Fiscal Year 2023.
+- The abatement funds that were received and expended in Fiscal Year 2023.

 - Efforts to address service disparities and inequity in opioid use disorder treatment, prevention, harm reduction, and recovery support and to direct resources to under-served or vulnerable populations.

-All reports will be submitted through a web-based reporting platform that will be released in the summer of 2023.
+All reports will be submitted through a web-based reporting platform.
+Fill out this form to indicate who will be the official point of contact for submitting reports on opioid settlement activities to the Commonwealth.
+This person will receive information on setting up a log-in for the online reporting system.
 To support local planning and for the convenience of municipalities, please use the draft annual reporting form (PDF) l (DOCX).
 Questions may differ in the final version.

-Municipalities must retain documentation regarding these funds and their expenditure for the longer of five years after funds are received or the period required by law.
+Municipalities must retain documentation regarding these funds and their expenditure for either five years after funds are received or the period required by law, whichever is longer.